kwan-su/cloudone-filestorage-deployment-templates/gcp-terraform/docs/deployment_tutorial_storage.md

 To complete the deployment process, once the stacks are deployed, follow the steps to configure management role:

-1. Copy the JSON content of `storage_stacks_ouputs` from the Cloud Shell output of Terraform.
+1. Copy the JSON content of `storage_stacks_outputs` from the Cloud Shell output of Terraform.
 2. Paste the content back to the File Storage Security console.

 > **Tip**: